 When Enabled, the system will automatically wake up from S4/S5 state at a designated time every day via the Real-time clock (RTC) battery.

-[Wake up time]
+[Wake up hour/minute/second]

-Configure the time of day the system will wake on RTC - [HH:MM:SS].
+Configure the time of day the system will wake on RTC.
 This field will only appear when "Wake On RTC" is enabled.

 CPU Configuration

 Configure CPU processing related settings in this page.